mikafabricius/lumped_mass_spring_cable_model/README.md

-# Latest update (21/12/2022)
+# Latest update (14/04/2024)

-- Fixed a sign error in the function for calculating the drag force.
+- (21/12/2022) Fixed a sign error in the function for calculating the drag force.
 This force led to accumulation of tension forces.
+- (14/04/2024) Uploaded a MATLAB GUI for generating initial conditions.

 # Lumped-mass-spring cable model